Study: Infants Can Distinguish Between Leaders And Bullies, Respect-Based Power And Fear-Based Power

 — Research at Illinois (@UofIResearch) September 5, 2018

 In other words, infants detected no violation when the cartoon protagonists disobeyed the bully, but they detected violation when the protagonists disobeyed the leader.
 This was confirmed in two separate experiments.
-The third experiment tested whether the infants were responding to protagonists’ likebality, as opposed to leader or bully status.
+The third experiment tested whether the infants were responding to protagonists’ likeability, as opposed to a leader or bully status.
 The researchers’ main hypothesis was once again confirmed.

-Twenty-one-month old infants expected obedience when the bully remained in the scene, but expected disobedience when the bully left the scene.
-Furthermore, intants expected obedience when the leader remained in the scene, but also when the leader left the scene.
-This shows, researchers concluded, that infants have the ability to distinguish between fear-based power, and respect-based power.
-In turn, this means that 21-month-olds can distinguish between competent leaders, and bullies.
+Twenty-one-month-old infants expected obedience when the bully remained in the scene, but expected disobedience when the bully left the scene.
+Furthermore, infants expected obedience when the leader remained in the scene, but also when the leader left the scene.
+This shows, researchers concluded, that infants have the ability to distinguish between fear-based power and respect-based power.
+In turn, this means that 21-month-olds can distinguish between competent leaders and bullies.

 “Our results also provide evidence that infants in the second year of life can already distinguish between leaders and bullies.
 Infants understand that with leaders, you have to obey them even when they are not around; with bullies, though, you have to obey them only when they are around,” Renée Baillargeon concluded.